anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Neither a lofty degree of intelligence nor imagination nor both together go to the making of genius.
-Love, love, love, that is the soul of genius.
+Quote: Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth.

-By: Wolfgang Amadeus Mozart
+By: Marcus Aurelius